atjason/IAPHelper/README.md

 ## What's Test

-It's mainly test on macOS 10.10 with auto-renew subscription.
+It's mainly test on macOS 10.11 and Sierra with auto-renew subscription.
 Now it's used by my app of [iPic](http://toolinbox.net/en/iPic/).